A higher Gross-Zagier formula and the structure of Selmer groups: The non-triviality of Kolyvagin systems and the main conjectures

 \section{The non-triviality of Kolyvagin systems and the main conjectures}

-In this section, we investigate all the non-triviality questions mentioned in \S\ref{subsec:non-triviality} following the strategy given in \cite{kim-structure-selmer}.
-More precisely, we relate each non-triviality question to the localization of the corresponding main conjecture at the height one prime ideal induced from the trivial character.
+In this section, we investigate all the non-triviality questions mentioned in \S\ref{subsec:non-triviality} following the strategy in \cite{kim-structure-selmer}.
+More precisely, we relate each non-triviality question to the localization of the corresponding main conjecture at the augmentation ideal.